microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 InfoBar ⚠	|	Medium	|	High	|	Non-blocking	|	Global	|	Programmatic	|	Programmatic	|	Acknowledge/View
 InfoBar ℹ	|	Medium	|	Medium	|	Non-blocking	|	Global	|	Programmatic	|	Manual	|	Acknowledge/Dismiss -->

+### When should a different control be used?
+There are some scenarios where a Content Dialog, Flyout, or Teaching Tip may be more appropriate to use.

+- For scenarios where a persistent notification is not needed, i.e. displaying information in context of a specific UI element, a [Flyout](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/flyouts) is a better option.
+- For scenarios where the application is confirming a user action or is showing information the user ***must*** read, use a [Content Dialog](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/dialogs).
+- For scenarios where the application is informing the user of a new feature or walking through its use, a [Teaching Tip](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip) is a better option.

 For more info about choosing the right notification control, see the [Dialogs and Flyouts](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/) article.